Authentication and authorization

 from pydal.tools.tags import Tags

-If you look at the database level, a new table will be created with a name equals to tagged_db + ‘_tag’ + tagged_name, in this case auth_user_tag_groups:
+The tail_name parameter is optional and if not specified the ‘default’ value will be used.
+If you look at the database level, a new table will be created with a name equals to tagged_db + '_tag_' + tail_name, in this case auth_user_tag_groups:

 _images/tags_db.png